A Concise Guide to Project Collaboration Building a Delivery Organization

 - Standardized delivery management can unify in-house and vendor teams to create a uniform and predictable owner experience.

 The book is aimed at managers and executives (both IT and users) in corporations and vendor firms who are engaged in delivering projects.
-The book will also be invaluable to any project manager or senior practitioner who is interested a business-oriented, unified, and collaborative approach to project management.
+The book will also be invaluable to any project manager or senior practitioner who is interested in a business-oriented, unified, and collaborative approach to project management.

 1. The Organisation and the Project 2.
 A Reference Framework For Collaboration 3.
 Stages of the Business Lifecycle 4.
 Shared Collaborative Practices 5.
 Independent Project Practices 6.
 Implementation Steps 7.
 The Future of Collaboration

 "A masterful project manager and one of the best educators in the project management discipline, Robin Hornby does an excellent job in A Concise Guide to Project Collaboration.
-The guide walks the reader though the business lifecycle, focusing clearly on the business interest and the client’s share of responsibilities.
+The guide walks the reader through the business lifecycle, focusing clearly on the business interest and the client’s share of responsibilities.
 At each stage the guide defines the collaborative steps as part of a clear project plan, emphasizing critical communications, agreements, and accountabilities.
 The approach includes assessing and documenting project successes, and a final analysis ‘Did we Benefit?’.
 Hornby’s methods have saved significant dollars for companies I have worked for.
 This guide will further strengthen our ability to deliver professional projects to our customers."

 James R. Wickson, Vice President, Esri Canada